alisa0040/ML-Algorithms-from-Scratch/README.md

+### Gradient Descent for Linear Regression

+This implementation demonstrates the use of the Gradient Descent algorithm to optimize parameters for a simple linear regression model.
+The model is used to predict the target variable based on two input features.
+The algorithm minimizes the error between the predicted and actual values by iteratively adjusting the model parameters.

+Key points:
+- **Simple Linear Regression**: Predicts `y = θ₀ + θ₁ * X₁ + θ₂ * X₂`.
+- **Gradient Descent**: Updates parameters (`θ₀`, `θ₁`, `θ₂`) based on the gradients of the error.
+- **Implementation**: Built from scratch using only NumPy, with no external machine learning libraries.

 ## K-Means Image Compression

 This project implements the **K-Means** clustering algorithm from scratch to compress images by reducing their color palette while preserving visual quality.